List of tallest buildings in San Francisco

-San Francisco, a major city in the U.S state of California, has over 480 high-rises, 124 of which are at least 300 feet (91 m) tall as of 2025.
-The tallest building in the city is Salesforce Tower, a supertall skyscraper completed in 2018 at a height of 1070 ft.
+San Francisco, a major city in the U.S state of California, has over 480 high-rises, 124 of which are at least 300 feet (91 m) tall as of 2026.
+The tallest building in the city is Salesforce Tower, the city's sole supertall skyscraper.
+Headquarters of software company Salesforce, it was completed in 2018 at a height of 1070 ft.
 It is the 18th-tallest building in the United States and the second tallest in California.
-San Francisco has one of the largest skylines in the Western United States.
-It has the second most skyscrapers taller than 492 ft (150 m) in California, with 26, after Los Angeles.
+San Francisco has the second largest skyline in the Western United States.
+It has the second most skyscrapers taller than 492 ft (150 m) in California, with 27, after Los Angeles.
 When ranked by buildings that reach 300 ft (91 m), San Francisco has more skyscrapers than Los Angeles, and is tied with Atlanta as having the fifth-most in the United States, after New York City, Chicago, Miami, and Houston.

 The history of skyscrapers in San Francisco began with the 218-foot (66 m), ten-story Chronicle Building, which was completed in 1890.
 During the 1920s, San Francisco underwent one of the largest pre-war skyscraper booms in the United States, constructing ten structures greater than 300 ft (91 m), including the Telephone Building and the Russ Building.
 The Great Depression and World War II halted skyscraper development for two decades until the 1950s.
 Many of San Francisco's tallest buildings, particularly its office skyscrapers, were built in a major construction boom between the 1960s and the late 1980s.
 This included the iconic Transamerica Pyramid in 1972, which rises to 853 ft.